luketpeterson/atomspace-bootstrap-guide/contents/03_atomese_programming.rst

 BORIS VariableList, Typed Variables (CAN I DEFINE MY OWN TYPES???)
 BORIS Next Chapter, program segmentation, DefineLinks, Tail Recursion, etc. look at the recursive-loop.scm example.
 We'll also talk about the FFI, like using ExecutionOutput and GroundedSchema, or GroundedPredicate, look at "execute.scm"

+BORIS.
+Understand how Values become Atoms sometimes...
+A clue is dropped in the documentation on SleepLink https://wiki.opencog.org/w/SleepLink
+He says "NumberNodes are problematic for the AtomSpace".
+It appears that numeric values can exist temporarily, and under certain situations then crystalize into nodes.
+Hippo has something similar.